The Rundown

 - May be slightly low in protein and fat for active dogs

-The Diamond Naturals Dog Food is our top choice for pet parents looking for an affordable but good quality dog food.
-The quality of this dog food may surprise you, for the price tag.
-It’s one of the lower-calorie foods but contains good protein and fat levels (23% and 13%), as well as some nice, high-quality extras.
+The Diamond Naturals Extreme Athlete Dog Food is an amazingly affordable food considering the quality of ingredients that goes into its formulation.
+It’s one of the lower-calorie foods but contains good protein and fat levels (23% and 13%), as well as some added supplements that completely rounds it up as a well-balanced meal for your little schnauzer.

 click to see more

-American Journey Salmon & Sweet Potatoes Dry Dog Food
+4. American Journey Grain Free Dry Dog Food

 PROS